-UNKNOWN: Redlining.
-When this first starts in the 1930s, any neighborhood that has five, ten percent black or Puerto Rican population is seen as a declining neighborhood.
+JOE FLOOD: Redlining.
+When this first starts in the 1930s, any neighborhood that has 5, 10% black or Puerto Rican population is seen as a declining neighborhood.
 The federal housing agencies, banks, insurance companies, they start taking maps and literally drawing lines around them based on which neighborhoods are a good risk and which ones are bad.
-The neighborhood that had a red line drawn around it—it’s a bad bet.
+If a neighborhood had a red line drawn around it, it’s a bad bet.
 Don’t give a loan there.
 Don’t give out homeowners insurance, fire insurance.

 GRETCHEN HILDEBRAN: Thank you so much for having us today.
-Vivian and another co-producer of ours, Julia, came to me shortly after I had moved to New York.
-So I am not a New Yorker.
-And I was really stunned to start hearing this story of what happened in the Bronx, and also felt really fortunate to be able to meet Vivian and begin to start working with her and her community, just sitting around talking about what life was like back in the 1970s, for positive and negative.
+So, Vivian and another co-producer of ours, Julia, came to me shortly after I had moved to New York.
+So, I’m not a New Yorker.
+And I was really stunned to start hearing this story of what happened in the Bronx, and also felt really fortunate to be able to meet Vivian and begin to start working with her and her community, just sitting around talking about, you know, what life was like back in the ’70s, and for positive and negative.

-And really as we got further into it, I think one of our main goals with this was to try and break open policies like redlining and make them really accessible to people.
-Because we really see a direct connection between those policies that have been going on since the 1930s and the cities we live in today, and really wanting to give the policy, open it up to people as a tool, as a way to understand why we have such a crisis of displacement and gentrification in cities today.
+And really, as we got further into it, I think one of our main goals with this was to try and break open policies like redlining and make them really accessible to people, because we really see a direct connection between those policies, you know, that have been going on since the 1930s, and the cities we live in today, and really wanting to give the policy, open it up to people as a tool, as a way to understand why we have such a crisis of displacement and gentrification in cities today.

-JUAN GONZÁLEZ: Vivian, Charlotte Street in the South Bronx became the symbol of urban decay in the 1970s and 1980s.
+JUAN GONZÁLEZ: And, Vivian, I wanted to ask you — Charlotte Street in the South Bronx became the symbol of urban decay in the ’70s and ’80s.
 Jimmy Carter went there.
 Ronald Reagan went there.
 They were all talking about rebuilding these areas.
-But people stayed, like you.
-And the renaissance of the Bronx right now is due to those people who stayed behind.
+But people stayed, like you, and the renaissance of the Bronx right now is due to those people who stayed behind.

-VIVIAN VÁZQUEZ IRIZARRY: In the film, you see the real creative resistance of people that stayed and fought and sacrificed their lives, everything they had, to save their building, their block, their neighborhood.
-You have people like Ramon Rueda from the People’s Development Corporation who automatically saw that we had the resource of human beings and empty buildings; let’s just bring those two together and figure out how we can rebuild the housing.
-You had the Potts family and Robert Foster and Hope Foster, who together with folks from Banana Kelly decided that they were going to rebuild an entire block.
-You had women like Hedy Fox who came from California, actually, after visiting her father, and decided that she was going to stay and save her neighborhood and prevent her block from burning.
+VIVIAN VÁZQUEZ IRIZARRY: So, in the film, you see the real creative resistance of people that stayed and fought and sacrificed their lives, everything they had, to save their building, their block, their neighborhood.
+You have people like Ramón Rueda from the People’s Development Corporation, who automatically saw that we had the resource of human beings and empty buildings: “Let’s just bring those two together and figure out how we can rebuild the housing.”
+You had the Potts family and Robert Foster and Hope Foster, who, together with folks from Banana Kelly, decided that they were going to rebuild an entire block.
+You had women like Hetty Fox, who came from California, actually, after visiting her father, and decided that she was going to stay and save her neighborhood and prevent her block from burning.
 Hers is one of the the only blocks in the South Bronx that did not burn, because she was there.

-AMY GOODMAN: How are these residents being protected today?
+AMY GOODMAN: And how are these residents being protected today?

-VIVIAN VÁZQUEZ IRIZARRY: [laugh] So today we are not experiencing the massive destructive force of fire physically, but the conditions of displacement and the threat of displacement in the South Bronx is grave.
+VIVIAN VÁZQUEZ IRIZARRY: So, today, we’re not experiencing the massive destructive force of fire physically, but the conditions of displacement and the threat of displacement in the South Bronx is grave.
 We are now very afraid of displacement because of gentrification.
-So it’s those same neighborhoods, and it’s not just in the South Bronx, but if you look at all those neighborhoods across the country that were redlined and were starved of resources back in the 1960s and 1970s, they are the same neighborhoods that are being gentrified today and where people cannot afford to pay their rent, where people are being evicted, where people are being harassed by landlords and are being forced to move out.
+So it’s those same neighborhoods, and it’s not just in the South Bronx, but if you look at all those neighborhoods across the country that were redlined and were starved of resources back in the '60s and ’70s, they're the same neighborhoods that are being gentrified today and where people cannot afford to pay their rent, where people are being evicted, where people are being harassed by landlords and are being forced to move out.